mihneasim/writing/leading/js-hard-parts-v2.md

 But some stand out.
 And by no accident, with solid experience in his backpack, Will Sentance is a model for the teacher in me.
 I wouldn't rush out the door, into buying and installing a blackboard.
 It's not about techniques one can copy.
-It's about having the teaching act in the centre, with a spotlight on the main actor - the student, not the teacher.
+It's about having the act of teaching in the centre, with a spotlight on the main actor - the trainee, not the trainer.
 Whenever you're building a new product, all decisions revolve around the potential customer.
-If you look at teaching as a product, then yes, you have to put the students first, preferably in the same room with you.
+If you look at teaching as a product, then yes, you have to put the participants first, preferably in-person, in the same room with you.